 - Let cool a few minutes and then enjoy.

-- If you’re making these for a friend or family member who follow a gluten free diet – make sure they can have oats or just make it oat free to be safe.
+- If you’re making this recipe for a friend or family member who has Celiac Disease or follows a gluten free diet – make sure they can have oats or just make it oat free to be safe.
 Some celiacs still react to oats, even if they are labelled gluten free.

 - Make it oat-free: Use another cup of gluten free all purpose flour (for a total of two cups) and omit the oats.
 You can also use 1 cup shredded or desiccated coconut in place of the oats.